Overseas property

 Total area 60 m² 1 bedroom

-New exclusive residential complex within walking distance from Bang Tao beach, Phuket, Thailand
+New residential complex on the lagoon shore near Bang Tao beach, Phuket, Thailand

-New turnkey studio apartment with a guaranteed return of 5% 700 m from Bang Tao beach, Phuket, Thailand
+Ready furnished apartment with 9% yield 700 m from Layan beach, Phuket, Thailand

 Total area 30 m² Studio